4n6ir/expedition/README.md

 # expedition

 CloudTrail Lake configuration happens in the management or, preferably, the delegated administrator account to enable logging for the entire organization.
-Apply the ```expedition``` tag to identify the event data store to be monitored.
+Apply the ```Expedition``` tag to identify the event data store to be monitored.

 For additional details, please check out the blog post: